furbski/gabefurber/content/post/AUD210/projectReport4.md

 draft: false
 ---

--- Include a link to the original track here when available -- I've been working on a remix for a classmate's unreleased track Summertime the last few weeks.
+I've been working on a remix for a classmate's unreleased track Summertime the last few weeks.

 I'm turning this into something in the vein of Tropical House, since it felt thematically appropriate.
 Here's how it has been going.